 There are so many factors contributing to the points in my score, what if a mistake is made?

 Unfortunately, the State does make mistakes when calculating the total point values that determine mandatory minimum prison sentences.
 One of the first things I do for a person with a felony case is to thoroughly analyze his or her Florida Punishment Code Scoresheet and check for mistakes.
 In many cases, I do find some miscalculation and, for some, that has played a critical role in keeping them out of prison.

 If you do not find any mistakes, will I go to prison for sure?

-Even when you exceed the 44 total point mark that triggers a mandatory minimum prison sentence, you may be able to avoid a prison sentence with a downward departure, suspended sentence, or capped sentence.
-At Flaherty Defense Firm, our goal is to do everything we possibly can to help prevent our clients from ever serving prison time.
+Even when you exceed the 44 total point mark that triggers a minimum prison sentence, you may be able to avoid a prison sentence with a downward departure, suspended sentence, or capped sentence.
+At Flaherty Defense Firm, my goal is to do everything possible to keep my clients out of prison.

 Downward Departure Sentences

 With a downward departure sentence, the presiding judge will be allowed to depart from normal sentencing guidelines and, instead, hand out a lesser sentence than the one called for under the guidelines.
 Click for more information about Downward Departure sentences.